Get answers for your health queries from top Doctors for FREE!

 Antiviral therapy can be effective in preventing the progression of liver disease and reducing the risk of maternal and fetal complications.

 Treatment for other non-pregnancy-related causes of elevated liver enzymes will depend on the underlying condition.
-For example, if the reason is cancer, the treatment will be directed to the cancer.
-If the cause is a genetic disorder, the treatment will depend on the specific disorder.

 What happens if elevated liver enzymes are not treated during pregnancy?

 If elevated liver enzymes are not treated during pregnancy, it can lead to potential complications for both the mother and the baby.
+Elevated liver enzymes can indicate liver dysfunction or damage, leading to further damage if left untreated.
+This can result in conditions such as:

 Note: HELLP syndrome (a severe complication of pregnancy indicated by Hemolysis, Elevated Liver enzymes, and Low Platelet count)

-Hence, it is essential to consult with your doctor to determine the cause of the elevated enzymes and to develop a treatment plan.
+Hence, it is essential to consult your doctor to determine the cause of the elevated enzymes and develop a treatment plan.
 Depending on the cause, treatment may involve changes in medication, lifestyle, or close monitoring during pregnancy.

-Tips to lower the risk of elevated liver enzymes during pregnancy
+Tips to lower the risk

 • Managing any pre-existing medical conditions that can increase the risk of liver dysfunction, such as diabetes and obesity.